Resident Evil Remake Leon Voice Actor Got Carried Away and Almost Died During Recording

 Nick wanted to demonstrate a convincing acting performance:

-«To make it sound realistic, I got water in my throat [to create the effect of drowning in blood], and squeezed my hands around my neck.
-I felt a little sick, but I thought \"I could do another take\" and squeezed so hard that I cut off the flow of oxygen to my brain».
+"To make it sound realistic, I got water in my throat [to create the effect of drowning in blood], and squeezed my hands around my neck.
+I felt a little sick, but I thought "I could do one more take" and squeezed so hard that I cut off the flow of oxygen to my brain".

 At first, the director even thought that the loss of consciousness was part of the performance, "until he saw that [Nick's] face turned as white as a ghost, and his leg was twitching".

-In the end, everything worked out, and the voice actor for Leon is very proud of the resulting work — it was included in the game: «I feel like I accomplished my mission» and joked: «Now I play such scenes on my knees, in case I lose consciousness again».
+In the end, everything worked out, and the voice actor of Leon is very proud of the resulting work - it was included in the game: "I feel like I accomplished my mission" and joked: "Now I play such scenes on my knees, in case I lose consciousness again".